 As the title suggests, this book is perfect for small business owners.

 If you are looking for a book for your start-up/small business, grab this book and start learning.
 This book will teach you step-by-step how to keep books without being too bogged down.
-This book is not for advanced bookkeepers and specially written for those who need to help in learning bookkeeping from scratch.
-From the first chapter to last, it will hand hold you and will show you basic journal entries, ledger entries and teach you the basic bookkeeping system.
+This book is not for advanced bookkeepers and is specially written for those who need help learning bookkeeping from scratch.
+From the first chapter to the last, it will handhold you, show you basic journal entries and ledger entries, and teach you the basic bookkeeping system.
 However, you can’t expect too much from this book.
-You will not learn much of finance/accounting here.
-This book is an introductory course just for people who have no ideas about bookkeeping/accounting.
+You will not learn much about finance/accounting here.
+This book is an introductory course for people who have no idea about bookkeeping/accounting.

-- This top bookkeeping book is not only useful for small businesses, as an individual you can read this book and teach yourself basic bookkeeping.
+• This book is not only useful for small businesses, as an individual, but you can also read this book and teach yourself basic bookkeeping.

-- The scope of the book is limited; that’s why it’s focused on delivery.
-From preparing journal, ledger, analyzing financial statements to setting up bookkeeping system, planning for taxes, you will learn all the basics you need to learn.
-Plus, you will also get a fundamental knowledge in cash accounting, accrual accounting, and independent contracting along many work-sheets, forms, and formats.
+• The book's scope is limited; that’s why it's focused on delivery.
+From preparing journals, and ledgers, analyzing financial statements to setting up a bookkeeping system and planning for taxes, you will learn all the basics you need to learn.
+Plus, you will also get a fundamental knowledge in cash accounting, accrual accounting, independent contracting, and many worksheets, forms, and formats.

 #7 – Bookkeeping the Easy Way (Easy Way Series)